hadley/helpr/ideas.md

 * Explore using latent dirichlet topic model to provide see also links based on description and details.
 * Display hyperlinked keywords
 * Look at structure of hannah rd (http://github.com/mislav/hanna) - esp. interactive search
-* Extract sinartra into it's own package
-* Main page - display latest changes
+* Main page - display latest changes from CHANGELOG

 Package page
 ============